kaangiray26/lithium/docs/plan.md

       `metal-cpp` for a future custom-Metal graphics backend, as a longer-term alternative to the DXVK+MoltenVK path.

-## Open risks to flag before implementation starts
+## Risks — confirmed, and new ones found along the way

+Original risks, both confirmed true in practice:

-- DXVK and vkd3d-proton are developed and tested against Linux; macOS portability may require nontrivial patching (no epoll, different threading/ memory primitives, etc.).
-This is the single biggest technical unknown.
+- DXVK is developed and tested against Linux; macOS portability **did** require nontrivial patching — confirmed, see Phase 2 and `project_lithium_dxvk_patches` in memory. vkd3d-proton hasn't been attempted yet, so still unconfirmed whether it needs similar patching.
-- MoltenVK's Vulkan feature/extension coverage is not 1:1 with Linux Vulkan drivers; some DXVK features may be unavailable or behave differently.
+- MoltenVK's Vulkan feature/extension coverage is not 1:1 with Linux Vulkan drivers — confirmed; several DXVK-required features (`geometryShader`, `shaderCullDistance`, `VK_EXT_depth_clip_enable`) are genuinely, permanently unavailable on Apple GPUs, not just missing in this particular MoltenVK build.

-- Wine's macOS Mac driver and winevulkan maturity should be spot-checked against the current WineHQ master before committing to a baseline commit.
+New risk found, not anticipated originally:

+- **Wine's WoW64 mode (32-bit guest support) hangs under Rosetta 2** for at
+  least one real-world case (InnoSetup's installer extraction step) — a pure userspace spin, most likely in Wine's futex-style "fast sync" wait path, with no known fix or workaround at the Wine level.
+Anything that requires running actual 32-bit Windows code (not just 32-bit-stub installers that can be bypassed with a native extractor like `innoextract`) is currently a real risk for future games.
+Full details:
+  `project_lithium_wow64_installer_bug` in memory.